Operation Enduring Freedom – Philippines: Forces

 regarding non-traditional security threats – to complete humanitarian and civil assistance projects and improve living conditions in the southern Philippines.
 As a result of their combined efforts, support for terrorists had waned markedly.

 Deployment first began January 2002 and involved more than 1,200 members of SOCPAC, headed by Brig.
 General Donald C. Wurster.
 SOCPAC's deployable joint task force HQ, Joint Task Force 510 (JTF 510), directed and carried out the operation.

 The mission was to advise the Armed Forces of the Philippines in combating terrorism in the Philippines.
 160 U.S. special forces go out on patrol with Filipinos in jungles of Basilan island, an Abu Sayyaf stronghold, in 2002, U.S. military personnel deployed to Cebu to provide support for a six-month exercise.
+The Navy sent SEAL & Special Boat Teams to aide with maritime operations against piracy, trafficking, and port/waterways security.
+Mark V Special Operations Craft operated by SWCC boat operators were used to conduct Visit, board, search, and seizure operations.
+Some unconventional tactics and equipment were used, such as utilizing canoes with outboard motors, various small boats, and jetskis for low-profile collection operations.
 JSOC could undertake psychological operations to confuse or trap al-Qaeda operatives, but it needed approval from the White House for lethal action.
 Much of the mission (Exercise Balikatan 02–1) took place on the Basilan Island.